StefanosMissin/js-search-case-study/readme.md

         return resMatch.name.match(regex);
     });`

 A function named outputHtml is called so we can pass our array to html elements.
-We create an arrow function to map our array as new elements on a selected element.
+I created an arrow function to map the array as new elements on a selected element.
 (In this case an **ul** with an id="matchList")

    `
    const outputHtml = matches => {